InsureMO/rainbow-n19/n19-n1/README.md

 ### Satisfied with Given Actions

-- `satisfy`: Checks if a value satisfies a condition.
+- `test`/`asyncTest`: Checks if a value satisfies a condition.
-- `satisfyOne`: Checks if a value satisfies at least one condition.
+- `any`/`asyncAny`: Checks if a value satisfies at least one condition.
-- `satisfyAll`: Checks if a value satisfies all conditions.
+- `all`/`asyncAll`: Checks if a value satisfies all conditions.
+- `exchange`/`asyncExchange`: Exchanges the value if it satisfies a condition.
+- `exchangeFirst`/`asyncExchangeFirst`: Exchanges the value from first satisfied condition.
+- `grabFirst`/`asyncGrabFirst`: Grabs the value from first satisfied condition.
+- `exchangeAll`/`asyncExchangeAll`: Exchanges the values from all satisfied conditions.
+- `grabAll`/`asyncGrabAll`: Grabs the values from all satisfied conditions.

 ### Extendable